On Temporal Graph Exploration: Introduction

-We consider the temporal graph exploration problem, introduced in \cite{MicS14} and denoted \tempex, whose goal is to compute a schedule (or temporal walk) with the earliest arrival time such that an agent can visit all vertices in $V$.
+We consider the temporal graph exploration problem, introduced by Mich\-ail and Spirakis~\cite{MicS16} and denoted \tempex, whose goal is to compute an exploration schedule (or temporal walk) with the earliest arrival time such that an agent can visit all vertices in $V$.
 The agent is initially located at a start node $s\in V$.
-In step $i$ ($i\ge 0$) the agent can either remain at its current node or move to an adjacent node via an edge that is present in $E_i$.
+In time step~$i$ ($i\ge 0$) the agent can either remain at its current node or move to an adjacent node via an edge that is present in $E_i$.
+Unless we consider an online variant of \tempex we always assume that we know the graphs of all time steps in advance.

 We remark that static undirected graphs can easily be explored in less than $2|V|$ steps using depth-first search, while there are static directed graphs for which exploration requires $\Theta(|V|^2)$ steps.

-The problem to explore a graph (as part of an exploration of a maze) was already formulated by Shannon \cite{Sha51} in 1951.
+Some work on dynamic networks considers temporal graphs whose edges appear with some kind of periodicity~\cite{CasFMS14,LiuW09} or graphs whose edges appear or fail with a certain probability~\cite{AjtKS82,KarNT94,Kes80}.
+Except in Sections~\ref{sec:regular}-\ref{sec:gossiping} we do not assume that edges appear with some periodicity or certain probabilistic properties.
+Instead, unless stated otherwise, we only assume that the given temporal graph is always connected, meaning that each of the graphs $G_i$ for $0\le i\le L$ is a connected graph in the standard sense.
+Michail and Spirakis~\cite{MicS16} observe that without such an assumption, it is even \NP-complete to decide if the graph can be explored at all.
+They also show that, under this connectedness assumption, every temporal graph with $n$ vertices can be explored with an arrival time of at most $n^2$.
+We focus on the case where an exploration schedule always exists and assume throughout this paper that the lifetime of the given temporal graph is at least $|V|^2$.